cornell-colab/SGFDH-2022/W7 Public Digital Humanities/Game plan.md

 ### Part II: Digital Public Humanities

-In a group, consider the following questions:
+Use this Box note to type up responses to the prompts.
+We'll discuss your responses together.

+If there is issue accessing the Box note, here are the questions:

+* Name one purpose for a digital public humanities project.
+* From your experience and perspective, what makes an effective digital public humanities project?
+Consider: What is the project's user interface like?
+How does the project team engage with public audiences?
 * What do you imagine when you think of the word "public"?
 In the context of your projects, who is the "public" that you'd like to engage?
 * Creating a digital project is only one component of digital public humanities.
-How will the "public" you have in mind get connected to your digital project?
+If you're interested in creating a public DH project, how will the "public" you have in mind get engaged to your digital project?

-* From your own experience and perspective, what would make an effective digital public humanities project?
- Consider: what should the interface look like?
-How would "publics" outside the academy learn about the project?

 ## After the session